-- Ensure that the clocks of both devices are synchronized with NTP.
-When the devices do not reside in the same time zone, adjust the Time Settings parameter from the Flow Sensor configuration accordingly. - ✓ The Flow Sensor may crash during spoofed attacks for not having enough RAM, when a monitored interface has the Top Generator parameter set to "Full".
-It is highly recommended to set the Top Generator parameter to "Extended", not to "Full". - ✓ If you define interfaces with the Traffic Direction parameter set to "Auto", make sure that the IP Zone you have selected for the Flow Sensor contains all your IP blocks.

-✓ In order to provide fast and up-to-date traffic statistics, the Flow Sensor accepts only flows generated in the last 5 minutes.
-All flows aged with delay exceeding 5 minutes (300 seconds) are automatically discarded with the event log warning "Wrong flow timeout settings!
-Received flow <starting/ending> <X> seconds ago".
+- ✓ Ensure that the clocks of both devices are synchronized with NTP.
+When the devices do not reside in the same time zone, adjust the Time Settings parameter from the Flow Sensor configuration accordingly. - Flow Sensor may crash during spoofed attacks for not having enough RAM when a monitored interface has the Stats Engine parameter set to "Full".
+It is highly recommended to set the Stats Engine parameter to "Extended" not to "Full" on systems with low amounts of RAM. - When you add interfaces with the Traffic Direction parameter set to "Auto", make sure that the IP Zone you have selected contains all your IP blocks because IP Validation and/or AS Validation will be used to establish traffic direction.
+To capture a sample of flows failing validation in the event log, set the Log Invalidated Flows parameter to "Periodically". - ✓ In order to provide fast and up-to-date traffic statistics, the Flow Sensor accepts only flows describing traffic from the last 5 minutes.
+All flows aged and exported with a delay exceeding 300 seconds (5 minutes) are ignored, and the event log contains the warning "Received flow <starting/ending> <X> seconds ago".

-When the warnings refer to the starting time, make sure that the clocks are synchronized, the flow exporter is properly configured, and the time-zone and the Flow Timeout parameter are properly set.
+When the warnings refer to the starting time, make sure that the clocks are synchronized, the flow exporter is properly configured, and the time zone and the Flow Timeout parameter are correctly set.

-When the warnings refer to the ending time, make sure that the clocks are synchronized, the time-zone is properly set and the flow exporter is properly configured.
+When the warnings refer to the ending time, make sure that the clocks are synchronized, the time zone is correctly set and the flow exporter is properly configured.

-You can double-check whether the time of the Flow Sensor and the start/end time of flows really differ by more than 300 seconds.
+You can double-check whether the time of the Flow Sensor and the start/end time of flows differ by more than 300 seconds.
 In Reports " Tools " Flow Collectors " Flow Records, select the Flow Sensor, set Output to Debug and generate a listing for the last 5 minutes:

-- The Date flow received column indicates the time when the Flow Sensor received the flow packet - The Date\first\seen column indicates the time when the flow started - The Date\last\seen column indicates the time when the flow ended
+- Column Date_flow_received indicates the time when the Flow Sensor received the flow packet - Column Date_first_seen indicates the time when the flow started - Column Date_last_seen indicates the time when the flow ended set forwarding-options sampling instance NETFLOW family inet output inline-jflow flow-export-rate 40

 Flow Sensor does not misinterpret the start/end time of flows.
-A few flow exporters are known to have bugs or limitations regarding flow aging.
-In this case, contact your vendor to make that the flow exporter is correctly configured and it is able to expire flows in under 5 minutes.
+A few flow exporters are known to have bugs, limitations or inconsistencies regarding flow aging and stamping flow packets with the correct time.
+In this case, contact your vendor to make sure that the flow exporter is correctly configured, and it is able to expire flows in under 5 minutes.
+Try a router reboot if possible.